 How I updated my beauty and style

 Since going grey was a change mainly in my looks, I wanted to elevate the rest of my beauty and style routine as well.
+At one point, I even considered blue-black hair as part of my style journey, embracing different shades to express my individuality before settling on grey.
 I began rubbing a small amount of argan oil in the palms of my hands and through my hair to give it a shine.
 I elevated my skincare routine by purchasing a new foundation, a different shade of blush, and lipsticks in shades of pinks, burgundies, and reds.
 Consider seeing a trained makeup artist who can help you find new shades that perfectly complement your new grey hair!
 Or try a great gift set like this one to find the perfect shade.
 I even purchased a few new pieces of clothing in grey and white and added some very cool silver and pearl earrings, too.
 Silver has become a new core color in my closet!

 How I treat my gray hair

 My weekly hair ritual involves visiting my lovely hairdresser, Colette, at Salon Duo in Chicago for a wash and style.
+During these visits, we sometimes use low lights to help blend my natural and transitioning hair colors, creating a softer, more dimensional look.
 I then follow up in the middle of the week with a wash at home.
 I have several shampoo and cream conditioners I use but at the moment, I love the Hair Biology silver shampoo and silver conditioner.

 Going grey is a personal journey for every woman